best things to do in Monaco

 Designed as a charming memorial to Grace Kelly, the late wife of Prince Rainier III, the Princess Grace Rose Garden, with its beautifully manicured displays, showcases some 4,000 different species of roses (be honest, did you know there were even that many?) as week as a herb garden and a handful of statues.

+In the center of the garden stands an attractive ornate fountain, and there are various terraces to admire and inhale the sweet scent of the rose bushes.
 The enchanting oasis is open from sunrise to sunset and is totally free for visitors.

 17 – Catch an AS Monaco match at Stade Louis II